Skip to Main Content

 Scroll

+Here is how this works in practice.
 Steadicam and gimbal systems deliver smooth, stabilized camera movement that follows action through dynamic environments.
-Whether tracking through Budapest's stunning Chain Bridge or navigating the vast stages at Korda Studios, these tools eliminate unwanted vibration and shake, enabling operators to execute fluid tracking shots, walk-and-talks, and complex choreographed sequences with cinematic precision.
+Whether tracking through Budapest's stunning Chain Bridge or handling the vast stages at Korda Studios, these tools cut unwanted vibration and shake, enabling operators to execute fluid tracking shots, walk-and-talks, and complex choreographed sequences with cinematic precision.

-We connect you with skilled Steadicam and gimbal operators who bring both technical proficiency and creative instinct to your production.
-Working with Hungarian rental houses like Sparks Camera and Budapest's equipment providers, our team coordinates the right stabilization platform for your camera package and shooting requirements, ensuring seamless integration with your camera department.
+Here is the short of it.
+We connect you with skilled Steadicam and gimbal operators who bring both tech proficiency and creative instinct to your production.
+Working with Hungarian rental houses like Sparks Camera and Budapest's gear providers, our team sets up the right stabilization platform for your camera package and shooting needs, making sure seamless integration with your camera department.

 Capabilities